Ho-Garfield/ACM-pipeline/README.md

 # ACM-pipeline
-The code will be uploaded after the article is accepted.
+The full code will be uploaded after the article is accepted.